-How do you check your heart rate
+How to check your heart rate

-With watchOS 3, you can check your heart rate any time using the Heart Rate app.
+You can check your heart rate any time using the Heart Rate app.
 Open the app, then wait for Apple Watch to measure your heart rate.
 You can also view your resting, walking, breathe, workout, and recovery rates throughout the day.
 To easily open the app, add the Heart Rate complication to your watch face or add the Heart Rate app to the Dock.

-When does Apple Watch measure your heart rate
+When Apple Watch measures your heart rate

 How Apple Watch measures your heart rate